-- 26. We require institutions to include in their annual report and accounts a statement covering the responsibilities of their governing body in relation to corporate governance.
-This statement is required to indicate how the institution has complied with good practice in this area. - 27.
+- 25. We require institutions to include in their annual report and accounts a statement covering the responsibilities of their governing body in relation to corporate governance.
+This statement is required to indicate how the institution has complied with good practice in this area. - 26.
 It is a condition of the FM with SFC or the Regional Strategic Body (for assigned colleges) that governing bodies comply with the principles of good governance set out in the 2016 Code of Good Governance for Scotland's Colleges (the Scottish Code).
 All institutions are required to include a statement confirming compliance with the Scottish Code.
 In line with the principles of comply or explain, an explanation should be provided in the event that the institution's practices are not consistent with particular principles.
-A form of wording for the compliance statement is included at Appendix 3(a). - 28.
-Paragraph 6.4.8 has been added to the FReM in 2020-21 to set out the minimum information that a Governance Statement should acknowledge and explain.
-In preparing the Governance Statement, institutions must comply with the FReM and also with the guidance set out in the Governance Statement section of the SPFM. - 29.
+A form of wording for the compliance statement is included at Appendix 3(a). - 27.
+Paragraph 6.4.8 of the FReM sets out the minimum information that a Governance Statement should acknowledge and explain.
+In preparing the Governance Statement, institutions must comply with the FReM and also with the guidance set out in the Governance Statement section of the SPFM. - 28.
 We recognise that each institution will have its own system of corporate governance, reflecting its particular objectives and management processes.
-However, in preparing their governance statement, institutions should give due regard to the guidance contained in Appendix 3. - 30.
-The governance statement should also outline and explain the changes to the governance framework and any other governance implications arising from COVID-19. - 31.
-Institutions should be aware that their external auditors are required to read the information in the Performance Report and the governance statement and express an opinion in the independent auditor's report on whether: - The information given in the Performance Report and governance statement is consistent with the financial statements.
+However, in preparing their governance statement, institutions should give due regard to the guidance contained in Appendix 3. - 29.
+The governance statement should also outline and explain the changes to the governance framework and any other governance implications arising from the exceptional inflationary pressures exerted on the sector. - 30.
+Institutions should be aware that their external auditors are required to read the information in the Performance Report and the governance statement and express an opinion in the independent auditor's report on whether: - The information given in the Performance Report and governance statement is consistent with the financial statements. - The Performance Report and governance statement has been prepared in accordance with the accounts direction.

-6 Regional Strategic Bodies provide the certificate of assurance to SFC based upon certificates of assurance provided by the assigned colleges.
+7 Regional Strategic Bodies provide the certificate of assurance to SFC based upon certificates of assurance provided by the assigned colleges.

-- The Performance Report and governance statement has been prepared in accordance with the accounts direction. - 32.
 Further guidance is available in the Audit Scotland 'Good practice note on improving the quality of college annual report and accounts - Governance statements' published in May 2019.

-Remuneration and staff report
+Remuneration and Staff Report